-- During welding or other service on the machine, all cables to the device shall be disconnected. - Be advised that the device consumes a small amount of power from the main supply also when shut-down (see chapter 7.2 for shutdown consumption).
+- During welding or other service on the machine, all cables to the device shall be disconnected. - Be advised that the device consumes a small amount of power from the main supply also when shut-down (~1 W).
 In vehicle installations, if the device has been attached for a long period of time without the vehicle motor running, the battery may be drained, resulting in inability to start up the vehicle.
 A main switch for disconnecting the device's main supply is recommended in such situations.